Brought vs. Bought: What’s the Difference?

 Word Verb Main Meaning Example

-Brought bring carry / take I brought my bag.
+BRought bring carry / take something somewhere I brought my bag.

-Listening carefully to the r sound can help you avoid mistakes when speaking.
+Listening carefully to the r sound can help you notice the difference when speaking.

 Leave a Comment